JavaPosseRoundup/d3github/README.md

 It was conceived at the 2012 Java Posse [Roundup][roundup], an amazing gathering of talented developers from around the world.
 The developers at the Roundup used [github][github] to collaborate on many different interesting projects - too many for any one person to fully participate in.

-[I][githubmtye] was consequently inspired to see if I could use the d3 JavaScript library to create a [visualization][visarticle] of all the work the Roundup developers had accompished (or at least all the work they'd committed to [github][githubjpr]).
-This is the result.
+[I][githubmtye] was consequently inspired to see if I could use the d3 JavaScript library to create a [visualization][visarticle] of all the work the Roundup developers had accomplished (or at least all the work they'd committed to [github][githubjpr]).
+This project is the result.

+More information is available at the d3github [project page][d3githubpage].

 [d3home]: http://mbostock.github.com/d3/ "d3 at github"
 [githubapi]: http://developer.github.com/v3/